Bastyr Center for Natural Health protects the privacy of your medical information.

 For Health Care Operations: We may use and disclose medical information about you for health care operations.
 These uses and disclosures are necessary to make sure that all of our patients receive quality care.
 For example:

-Appointment Reminders: We may contact you as a reminder that you have an appointment for treatment or medical care at our clinic.
 Treatment Alternatives: We may tell you about or recommend possible treatment options or alternatives that may be of interest to you.

 Health-Related Benefits and Services: We may tell you about health related benefits, services, or health care education classes that may be of interest to you.